Outbound sales: definition, process and strategies

 With SaaS sales, it’s more like customers rent the software, not buy it.
 Additionally, with traditional sales, customers usually pay a one-time fee.

-But in SaaS sales, customers buy a subscription, which could be monthly, annually, or pay-as-you-go.
+However, in SaaS sales, customers buy a subscription, which could be monthly, annually, or pay-as-you-go.
+SaaS sales also come with important metrics to track.

 Let’s take a closer look at some. 🔎